7 Ways to Freeze Food Without Plastic

 Plus, it’s not just toxic chemicals you have to worry about when you store food in plastic.
 You can typically only use plastic wrap once, and then you have to throw it away.
 Even plastic bags and plastic containers won’t last forever.
 They’re all impossible to recycle, so they end up piled up in the landfill.

-A lot of people think you can’t freeze glass, but it actually does just fine in the freezer.
+Glass storage containers are a popular option for safely storing food without using plastic, but a lot of people think you can’t freeze glass.
+However, it actually does just fine in the freezer.
 The trick is to use thick glass that can stand up to expansion.

 The next time you get pickles, nut butter, or pasta sauce in a thick jar, simply wash it out and reuse it to freeze food without plastic.
 This is an awesome way to go zero waste on a budget and get the jars you need for food storage.